-In addition, you must take a minimum of 12 units of a project course.
+Students must take a minimum of 12 units of a project course.
 To fulfill this requirement, you can elect to take either of the following:

 - one semester of 90-739, System Synthesis or 94-739 Capstone Project - one semester of 90-719, Physical Technical Systems - other project courses offered by the School on an occasional basis.